ing-bank/probatus/CONTRIBUTING.md

 ### Development workflow with GIT: Branching strategy

-There are a few common git workflows, depending on the project requirements and team maturity:

-- **Development on user branches**:
+**Development on feature branches, merge to master**:
-    - Develop the code in your personal branch
+- Develop the code in the branch created for the issue
-    - Once the code is ready to be shared with the rest, create a new pull request
+- Once the code is ready to be merged with master, resolve WIP status and create a new pull request
 - Ask one of your peers to review the code and merge the pull request
+- Any feature added to the project should include unit tests.
+If anyone modifies the features that are already there, tests should be refined accordingly.
+Finally if a bug is found, a test should be written that makes sure this bug would be detected in the future

 <!---
 - **Development on feature branches**: